ThrillStays

 Essential Gear for Caving

-Basic Gear (for guided tours and beginner trips)
+Basic Gear (guided tours and beginner trips)

 • Helmet with headlamp: The most essential piece of caving gear.
 Never enter a cave without it.
 Budget: $40-80 for a helmet, $20-60 for a headlamp.